2023 Eritrean clashes in Tel Aviv: Injuries

 Israeli medical officials said more than 114 people were injured, including about 30 police officers.

 Reactions

 Prime Minister of Israel Benjamin Netanyahu said he would convene a meeting on 3 September to discuss measures against those involved in the clashes, including deportations.
-A statement from his office called them "illegal infiltrators".
+A statement from his office called them ‘infiltrators’, the Israeli legal term for illegal border crossers.

 On 3 September, Netanyahu said the Eritreans involved in the Tel Aviv clashes should be deported.
 "We want harsh measures against the rioters, including the immediate deportation of those who took part," the prime minister said in a special ministerial meeting called to deal with the aftermath of the violence.
 Netanyahu requested his ministers present him with plans "for the removal of all the other illegal infiltrators", and noted in his remarks that the Supreme Court struck down some measures meant to coerce people to leave.

 An Israeli senior police officer said, "We were very surprised by the level of violence, with sights you see only in the West Bank."